 Big data is set to continue to grow and as it grows, so will it push demand for jobs to cultivate it.
 Refining those data related skills is a sure way to succeed in this data driven market.

-Digital Skills Academy have developed big data modules that provide participants with the relevant skills and experience to move into a career in Big Data.
+Digital Skills have developed big data modules that provide participants with the relevant skills and experience to move into a career in Big Data.
 Find out more: